dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerstore/_index.md

     - Update `endpoint` to an HTTPS localhost endpoint that the authorization sidecar will listen on.

     - Update `skipCertificateValidation` to `true`.

+    - The `username` and `password` fields are not used during authentication and can be set to any value.

     Example: